-Prort by U.N. institute finds the richest 10 per cent of We always of global assets.
+Proort by U.N. institute finds the richest 10 per cent of We always of global assets.
 Half the world's adult population, orts.

-on-metros ng itself for that magic
+on-metros ng itself for that magic in India now offer icludes places like Gat

-in India now offer icludes places like Ga 308, Amritsar and Calicut.
-Fores t, these towns get many footfalls from rs, business visitors and even spiritua rports Authority of India has releas markable percentage increase in in traffic from small towns might not be c ation.
-Only absolute figures in this case thether the increase is real or relative towns are growing visibly as travel desi s connected abroad through direct inte ignifies the socio-economic change the tellite townships and non-metro tow and consumer demand - both spinng power outside of the metro - have anarket in luxury cars, designer wedd official recognition the the findings of this study that would be published in January 2007.
-By 2010, the anied services (Fres), is slowly in dia BTO market will be around \$7.5 billion in which will be over \$1.4 billion," said D.S.
+60a, Amritsar and Calicut.
+Fore t, these towns get many footfalls from ne : ers, business visitors and even spiritua tei rports Authority of India has releas a markable percentage increase in in traffic from small towns might not be c ation.
+Only absolute figures in this case whether the increase is real or relative towns are growing visibly as travel des connected abroad through direct inte ignifies the socio-economic change the tellite townships and non-metro tow and consumer demand - both spinog power outside of the metro - have market in luxury cars, designer wedd official recognition that ary 2007.
+By 2010, the All India BTO market will touch 18 billion, said Rawat.
+And Gurga n has a special place abled services (Fres), is slowly it ing ground to Gurgaon.
+The millennium city that has already made a mark in offshoring business is the next hot spot for Business Transformation Outsourcing (BTO), according to a study conducted by the Associated will be around \$7.5 billion in which Gurgaon's share will be over \$1.4 bildia BTO market lion," said D.S.
 Rawat, Secretary General, ASSOCHAM.